hybridbad/CV-1/README.md

 - **Inquisitive** - I love learning, researching anything that piques my interest, from learning about engines to cooking techniques.
 Makers academy has only reinforced that and I relish learning about different technolgies, learning about how to be the best code craftsman I can.

-- **Finer details** - Through out my working life I have had to have intricate attention to detail, I have gained this in my engineering background.
-Working on senstive sensor systems where a small detail can affect the entire infrastructure.
+- **Finer details** - Throughout my working life I have had to have intricate attention to detail, I have gained this in my engineering background.
+Working on sensitive sensor systems where a small detail can affect the entire infrastructure.
 I apply this to my coding, as I learn more about syntax I can spot things very quickly.

 - **Drive** - I am highly motivated, I relish a challenge.
 My success in getting into the Fellowship programme in Makers is an example of this, I pushed myself above and beyond to achieve my dream.

 - **Team player** - I have always been a team player, willing to offer my help or experience whenever required.
-Throught my working life I have worked in teams, especially as a Commissioning Engineer liasing with other contractors.
+Through my working life I have worked in teams, especially as a Commissioning Engineer liasing with other contractors.

 - **Adaptable** - I am profoundly deaf, adpatation comes naturally to me in this world with a hearing majority.
 I have worked around Europe with various teams with language barriers included!